QuestNetwork/qd-messages-ts/README.md

 **0.9.7**
 - Private Channels Extendable To Groups (background create and join)
 - Quote/Extend Messages (message inheritance)
+- Participant Status
+- Offline Participants are semi transparent and end of list
+- Option to order channels by latest recent message

 **0.9.8**
 - Badges for unread messages